konstanzer/brainpickings-nlp/README.md

 ## Building a classifier

-I decided to build a classification model that would predict whether an article was from Ms. Popova's early or late era, defined here as 2007-2013 and 2015-2021.
+I built a classification model that would predict whether an article was from Ms. Popova's early or late era, defined here as 2007-2013 and 2015-2021.
 These dates coincide nicely with her twenties and thirties respectively.
 I hoped to capture some of what defines these epochs in terms of creative and intellectual development.

 ### Dividing the classes